sunrabbit123/lapin/README.md

 └── tsconfig.json         // TypeScript compiler options
 ```

-> You can also run `typeorm init` on an existing node project, but be careful - it may override some files you already have.
+> You can also run `lapin init` on an existing node project, but be careful - it may override some files you already have.

 The next step is to install new project dependencies: